Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Discussions

 The precise location of the inner edge of the accretion disk in the LHS of BHXRBs remains an open and complex question.
 Using reflection modeling with \texttt{relxill} and framework of a single Comptonizing region, \cite{Liu2024arXiv240603834L} reported that the accretion disk in Swift~J1727.8--1613 extends close to the ISCO during the LHS.
 However, their analysis required a super-solar iron abundance, which may be an artifact due to the fixed disk density at $10^{15}~\rm{cm^{-3}}$ in the \texttt{relxill} model \citep{Garcia2018ASPC..515..282G, Jiang2019MNRAS.484.1972J, Zdziarski2022ApJ...928...11Z}.
 Additionally, they attributed the observed low reflection fraction to an outflowing plasma.
 Notably, the interpretation of the accretion disk extending close to the ISCO based on the detection of broad Fe K$\alpha$ line in the LHS \citep{2006ApJ...653..525M, 2008ApJ...679L.113M} and the bright LHS \citep{2015ApJ...813...84G, 2019ApJ...885...48G} of a few BHXRBs has been challenged by adopting the framework of double Comptonizing regions \citep{Zdziarski2021ApJ...909L...9Z, Zdziarski2021ApJ...914L...5Z, Zdziarski2022ApJ...928...11Z, Banerjee2024ApJ...964..189B, Chand2024ApJ...972...20C}.
 In such scenarios, the apparent broadening of the iron line (even at the bright LHS with $L \approx2-15 \% ~L_{\rm Edd}$) may result from the Compton scattering of the reflected photons within a soft, optically thick Comptonizing region overlaying the disk, rather than the relativistic effect.
 In addition, \cite{Mahmoud2018MNRAS.480.4040M} showed, using their spectral-timing model including Fourier-resolved spectroscopy, that two distinct Comptonizing regions with a stratified corona are required to describe the shape of the broadband spectra, variability, and energy-dependent lags in the bright LHS of Cyg~X--1.
 Moreover, \cite{Mahmoud2019MNRAS.486.2137M} demonstrated that the long reverberation lags observed in the LHS of BHXRBs cannot be explained by considering a single homogeneous Comptonizing medium with the accretion disk extending close to the ISCO.
 Their results suggest that a model with two separate Comptonizing regions and a substantially truncated accretion disk is necessary to account for the long reverberation lags.
+Apart from this, \citet{GarciaF2021MNRAS.501.3173G} argued that the radiative properties of type-B QPOs in the 0.8--10 keV band during the SIMS of MAXI~J1348–630 are best explained by two physically connected Comptonizing regions.